Also, this review is a discussion of the full novel and contains all kinds of SPOILERS.

 Something that is immediately striking about The Dark Knight Returns is its structure.
 Miller presents us with Batman at age sixty, returning to his life as a crime fighter after a ten-year hiatus.
 It's an odd place to begin, so when the great epic is compiled by future generations, they'll need to include Year One.

 Worth noting is the way that not only Batman has changed, but also the way so many other characters, famous to fans of DC comics, have changed as well.
-And every character introduced in this story has a thematic purpose, from the Joker, who's grown old and passé when compared to modern monsters, to Lana Lang, Superman’s high school girlfriend, who's grown old, fat, and bitter, because she’s lost faith in her Man of Steel.
+And every character introduced in this story has a thematic purpose, from the Joker, who's grown old and passé when compared to modern monsters, to Lana Lang, Superman’s high school girlfriend, who's grown old, fat (it was the 80's and the height of the "no fat chicks" bumper sticker), and bitter, because Lana's lost faith in her Man of Steel.
 Note that Dick Grayson, a former Robin, has become a politician and no longer wishes to have any contact with Batman.

 No review of The Dark Knight Returns would be complete without at least mentioning Carrie Kelley, the first female Robin.
 Her journey from admirer to partner is exciting and emotional.
 There's also a "reformed" Harvey Dent, whose infamously bifurcated face has been corrected with plastic surgery so that both sides match (but which side, good or evil, is left for the reader to decide).